 The situation I mention regarding Thomas Cook was in relation to mass redundancies after the airline went into liquidation.

-Earlier in this chapter I mention an email I sent to Fred.
+Earlier in this chapter I mentioned an email I sent to Fred.
 In that correspondence I told him I had spoken to another manager about being in Israel over the festival of Yom Kippur.